 As required by Water Rights Order 90-5, a minimum bypass flow in the Sacramento River at the RBPP of 3,250 cfs would continue to be in place to stabilize flows in the Sacramento River and protect salmon redds.
 When flow in the Sacramento River is less than 3,250 cfs at the RBPP, the Project would not divert.
-When flows in the Sacramento River exceed 3,250 cfs at the RBPP, diversion for the Project may occur.
-The rate of diversion at the RBPP would be controlled by fish screen design, regulatory restrictions, operations criteria, and irrigation demands.
-While full diversion capacity of 2,120 cfs may be achieved at flows of approximately 7,860 cfs in the Sacramento River (Figure 2-36), such high proportions of flow diverted are not likely to occur (see analyses in Chapter 5, Surface Water Resources, Section 5.4.1.1, Summary of General Changes in Hydrology, and Chapter 11, Aquatic Biological Resources, Table 11-6).
+When flows in the Sacramento River exceed 3,250 cfs at the RBPP, diversions at the RBPP may occur and the rate of diversion at the RBPP would be controlled by and scaled to the fish screen design (Figure 2-36) until the full 2,100 cfs diversion could be achieved at flows of approximately 7,860 cfs in the Sacramento River.